-In regard to the proposed amendments to IAS 34 Interim Financial Reporting, EFRAG has some concerns about requiring a reconciliation of the MPMs to the most directly comparable subtotal or total specified in IFRS Standards as such reconciliations, including the tax effect and NCI effect, can be costly, particularly when preparing interim financial statements at consolidated level (e.g. tax includes income tax of different subsidiaries and not transactions).
+In With regard to the proposed amendments to IAS 34 Interim Financial Reporting, EFRAG has some concerns about requiring a reconciliation of the MPMs to the most directly comparable subtotal or total specified in IFRS Standards as such reconciliations, including the tax effect and non-controlling interest (NCI) effect, can be costly, particularly when preparing interim financial statements at consolidated level (e.g. tax includes income tax of different subsidiaries and not transactions).